 During this period your contract of employment continues (unless you are on a Fixed Term contract that expires) but with limited terms and conditions –

-When an employer writes to you setting out your return date they will assume that you will take your whole 52 weeks maternity leave entitlement (Ordinary and Additional).
-If you wish to change your return date you must give your employer 8 weeks notice of your return to work date.
+When an employer writes to you setting out your return date they will assume that you’ll take your whole 52 weeks maternity leave entitlement (Ordinary and Additional).
+If you wish to change your return date you must give your employer eight weeks notice of your return to work date.

 From 1st April 2007 “Keeping In Touch” days have been introduced.
-During either your Ordinary or Additional Maternity leave, Employees can now do up to 10 “KIT” days work for your Employer, as long as both parties agree to the work being done (and what work will be done / how much you will be paid for the work).
+During either your Ordinary or Additional Maternity leave, employees can now do up to 10 “KIT” days work for your Employer, as long as both parties agree to the work being done (and what work will be done / how much you will be paid for the work).
 ‘Work’ could include anything relevant, e.g. training, attending conferences/meetings.
-These ‘Keeping in Touch’ days cannot be taken in the first 2 weeks after the baby is born and do not need to be taken at all.
+These ‘Keeping in Touch’ days can’t be taken in the first two weeks after the baby is born and don’t need to be taken at all.

-It is generally understood that employees cannot take holiday and be on maternity leave at the same time, although you continue to accrue your normal holiday entitlement throughout the whole period of your maternity leave.
+It’s generally understood that employees can’t take holiday and be on maternity leave at the same time, although you continue to accrue your normal holiday entitlement throughout the whole period of your maternity leave.
 Therefore you must take your holiday entitlement before you start maternity leave or at the end.
 For details on bank holidays that occur during statutory maternity leave see our Working Time Directive page.

-There can be a lot of confusion about what should happen if there is a redundancy situation whilst you are on maternity leave.
+There can be a lot of confusion about what should happen if there’s a redundancy situation whilst you’re on maternity leave.